hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_secret.html.markdown

 * `versionless_id` - The Versionless ID of the Key Vault Secret.
 This can be used to always get latest secret value, and enable fetching automatically rotating secrets.

+* `not_before_date` - The earliest date at which the Key Vault Secret can be used.

+* `expiration_date` - The date and time at which the Key Vault Secret expires and is no longer valid.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions: